 What do you get for walking during a Holy Year?

 The Catholic Church offers a plenary indulgence during this time.
 Pilgrims who visit the Apostle’s tomb in the Cathedral, participate in the sacrament of reconciliation and say a prayer receive this grace.
-You can walk anytime during the year 2021, it’s doesn’t have to be on the feast day of St. James.
+You can walk anytime during the year 2021 or 2022, it doesn’t have to be on the feast day of St. James.

 What to expect when walking during a Holy Year?

 Holy Years are typically busier and livelier on the Camino.
 During the last Holy Year, more than double the average travelers walked the Camino, putting a strain on the limited accommodations.
 Luckily, the Camino has had 11 years to prepare for this special year, and many more hotels and places have opened to accommodate travelers.
-With that being said, places are already completely full and booked, and with the coronavirus pandemic, many travelers have pushed their 2020 trip to 2021.
+With that being said, reservations are going fast as with the coronavirus pandemic many travelers have pushed their 2020 trip back.

-The cathedral in Santiago has been under renovation since late 2018 and is scheduled to be completed in 2020.
-This updating will allow for more pilgrims to enter the cathedral and better flow of visitors.
-The Portico de Gloria should be reopened at this time and visits can be made.
-It will definitely be difficult to get tickets for this spectacular door, but we highly recommend visiting if possible.
+The cathedral in Santiago was renovated from 2018 to 2020 to get ready for this exciting event.
+The renovation increased capacity, allowing for more pilgrims to enter the cathedral and directing the flow of visitors more efficiently.
+The Portico de Gloria has reopened and visits to this famous restored Cathedral door can be reserved as well.
+It will definitely be difficult to get tickets for this spectacular sigh depending on the time of your trip, but we highly recommend visiting if possible.

-If you’re planning on walking in 2021, the best advice is to book ASAP.
-This is NOT the year to just pack a bag and walk from town to town with no accommodations set.
-Before the coronavirus pandemic, we advised people to book about a year in advance, but with many travelers pushing their trips back a year, reservations are getting tight.
-Right now it’s unknown if albergues will open up, so the Camino might be limited to hotels and rural houses only.
-So please book in advance for this year!
+If you’re planning on walking in 2022, the best advice is to book soon.
+2022 will not be the year to just pack a bag and walk from town to town with no accommodations reserved.
+Before the coronavirus pandemic, we advised people to book about a year in advance but with many travelers pushing their trips back, reservations are getting tight.
+This past summer in 2021, public albergues had to operate at reduced capacity because of covid, so lodging was limited to hotels and rural houses only which created problems for many unprepared travelers.